edgedb/edgedb-js/docs/querybuilder.rst

 - To execute a query, use the ``.run`` method.
 Only top-level statements (``e. select``, ``e.insert``, ``e.update``, ``e.delete``, ``e.for``, ``e.with``)
-  support the `.run` method.
+  support the ``.run`` method.
 This method has the following signature:

   .. code-block:: typescript

     .run(client: Client | Transaction, params: Params): Promise<T>

-  The first argument expects a client or transaction object; see `Creating a Client <edgedb-js-create-client>` for details.
+  The first argument expects a client or transaction object; see :ref:`Creating a Client <edgedb-js-create-client>` for details.
 The second argument is for *parameters*; more on that later.

 - The result of ``.run`` is strongly typed; in the example, ``result`` will have type ``string``.